otmanTR/Popularity-Of-Cryptos/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for granting me the knowledge to do this project.
+I would like to thank Microverse and Nelson Sakwa the author of the original design for granting to suport me to do this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>